meilisearch/documentation/learn/getting_started/quick_start.md

 ## Customization

-At this point, you can configure your Meilisearch instance, and customize your index and search responses.
+At this point, you can configure your Meilisearch instance and customize your index.
+When searching, you can use search parameters to refine your results.

 ### Instance options

 These allow you to configure your Meilisearch instance at launch with [environment variables](/learn/configuration/instance_options.md#environment-variables) and [command-line options](/learn/configuration/instance_options.md#command-line-options-and-flags).
 You need to relaunch your instance to alter them.

-Instance options **affect your entire Meilisearch instance**, not just a single index.
+**Instance options affect your entire Meilisearch instance**, not just a single index.

 ### Index settings